"No-Deal" Brexit: Key Irish Tax Considerations

 Value Added Tax

-In the event of a no-deal Brexit, the UK will be treated as being outside the EU from 11 pm on 29 March 2019.
+As it currently stands, in the event of a no-deal Brexit, the UK will be treated as being outside the EU from 11 pm on 12 April 2019.
 As a result, goods entering Ireland from the UK will be treated as imports and Irish VAT may become payable at the time of importation giving rise to cash flow considerations.
 With a view to mitigating this cash flow cost, the Irish Government has announced that it will introduce postponed VAT accounting for affected businesses.
-Although postponed VAT accounting will automatically apply from 11 pm on 29 March 2019 in the event of a "no-deal" Brexit, businesses that are affected should be aware that the status can only be retained on an extended basis by making an application to the Irish Revenue Commissioners (“Revenue”).
+Although postponed VAT accounting will automatically apply from 11 pm on 12 April 2019 in the event of a "no-deal" Brexit, businesses that are affected should be aware that the status can only be retained on an extended basis by making an application to the Irish Revenue Commissioners (“Revenue”).

 In the first instance any business that trades with the UK (or any non-EU country) must have an Economic Operator Registration and Identification (“EORI”) number.
 Generally, these are relatively easy and quick to obtain from Revenue through the Revenue Online Service.